-You’re all set for your Iceland holiday; flights are booked, accommodation is confirmed and tours are all lined up.
-A glacier hike is on your agenda and you’re really excited about it and have seen the pictures of the incredibly blue ice, the bottomless crevasses and captivating textures and features in these moving giants.
-For you to get the most out of your tour, we have put together all the answers to your burning questions.
+You’re all set for your Iceland holiday!
+Flights are booked, accommodation is confirmed, and tours are all lined up.
+A glacier hike is on your agenda and you’re really excited about it.
+So you should be.
+You’ve seen the pictures of the incredibly blue ice, the bottomless crevasses, and the captivating textures of these moving giants.
+But the big question is, are you ready for the hike?
+This Glacier Hike Guide covers all your burning questions.

 How long are the glacier hikes?

-The glacier hike on our South Coast: Fire & Ice tour is around 2.5 hours in total with around 1 hour spent on the glacier ice, hiking around 3-4 kilometres (approx. 2 miles).
+The glacier hike on Sólheimajökull, on our private tours, is around 2.5 hours in total with around 1 hour spent on the glacier ice.
+You will hike around 3-4 kilometres (approx. 2 miles).
 The hike requires a moderate fitness level where you will hike up and over uneven terrain.

-The glacier hike on our Jökulsárlón Glacier Lagoon 2 day tour is a longer hike, about 4 hours in total with around 2,5 – 3 hours on the glacier ice.
+The glacier hike on Falljökull, on our Jökulsárlón Glacier Lagoon 2 day tour is a longer hike.
+You will spend around 4 hours in total exploring the area with your glacier guide.
+Around 2.5 – 3 hours will be physically on the ice.
 This glacier hike is considered of moderate to hard level of difficulty and you’ll be covering about 6 kilometres (approx. 4 miles) over uneven and ascending terrain.

 What fitness level do I need to hike on the glacier?

-The glacier hike on our scheduled trips are aimed for people who have never been on a glacier or worn crampons before.
-With that said the ice can be steep and uneven in sections, so if you struggle with walking for one to two hours or walking on uneven and sloped ground, the glacier hike may not be for you.
-Each guide on the trip will make the final decision at the time of the hike.
-If they refuse to let you on the ice please know it is purely for the safety of not just you, but also for the rest of the group.
+With that said, the ice can be steep and uneven in sections, so if you struggle with walking for one to two hours or walking on uneven and sloped ground, the glacier hike may not be for you.
+The glacier guide on the trip will make the final decision at the time of the hike.
+If your guide refuses to let you on the ice it is purely for your safety, and the safety of others.
 Read more under our terms and conditions.

-If I have an existing illness or injury will that stop me from taking part in the glacier walk?
+Will an existing illness or injury stop me from taking part in the glacier hike?

-It is your responsibility to notify the guide before departure of any pre-existing illness or injury that you have that may affect the tour.
-This does not necessarily preclude you from taking part, it is mainly to give your guide the best chance of making the tour fit for purpose and safe.
-The lead guides are well trained and will know if your existing condition is likely to cause concern.
-If they don’t feel comfortable taking you on the glacier then it is, again, for the safety of you and the other guests.
+It is your responsibility to notify the guide before departure of any pre-existing illness or injury.
+This does not necessarily stop you from taking part.
+It is mainly to give your guide the best chance of making the tour fit for purpose and safe.
+The glacier guides are well trained and will know if your existing condition is likely to cause concern.
+If the guide chooses not to take you on the glacier then it is for the safety of you and the other guests.
 The majority of ailments will not exclude you from taking part.

 Is it safe to hike on a glacier?

-Many travellers are surprised to find out that glaciers in Iceland are easily accessible within the rugged Icelandic terrain.
-Although the glaciers are easily accessible, it must be noted that it can be dangerous to venture onto the glacier by yourself.
+Many travellers are surprised to find out that glaciers in Iceland are easily accessible.
+Despite the rugged Icelandic terrain there are a number of options around the country.
+However, although the glaciers are easily accessible you can only safely step on them with a guide.
 Under the guidance of a trained professional glacier guide, it is a perfectly safe and enjoyable experience.